 - Hit the bricks

-- Hit the deck
+- Hit the Deck – Meaning and Origin

-- Hit the Ground Running – Origin & Meaning
+- Hit the Ground Running—Origin & Meaning

 - Hogwash – Origin & Definition